-If you’re new to the world of athleticism and weightlifting, you may have never heard of creatine before.
-If you’re a veteran you probably know that creatine helps improve your gains, but might not quite understand how or why it’s so popular.
-You may even wonder, “When should I take creatine before or after a workout?”
+If you’re new to the world of sports, and weightlifting, you may have never heard of creatine before.
+If you’re a veteran weight lifter, you probably know that creatine helps improve your gains, but might not quite understand how or why it’s so popular.
+You may even wonder, “Should I take creatine before or after a workout?”

 In this article, we’ll study what creatine does, when to take creatine and the risks involved in taking too much.

 Creatine is a naturally occurring chemical compound that is produced by the human body.
 Your liver naturally produces .07 ounces (or 2 grams) of creatine every day.

 You also get creatine from the meat in your diet.
 Creatine is not a steroid nor is it a performance-enhancing drug.
 It is a naturally occurring amino acid that your body produces on its own.

 Creatine provides the body with a variety of benefits, including:• Increased strength, power, and force